 If you genuinely think people want to see your content, let them know how they can!
 When someone likes a page, they can click the drop-down under your cover photo and choose a setting that says ‘See This Page First.’

-Once users do this, you will be the first page in their newsfeed, and they will never miss a post from you.
+Once users do this, you will be on the first page of their newsfeed, and they will never miss a post from you.
 This is great for pages with great content and loyal fans.

-You can let people know this by sending an email with the instructions, using a graphic with instructions as your cover photo or as your pinned post.
+You can tell people this by sending an email with the instructions, using a graphic with instructions as your cover photo, or your pinned post.

 4) Invite people manually

-Odds are, you have a few people on your personal page interested in your business.
-In fact, many business owners have many own friends who should be on their business page.
+Odds are, you have a few people on your page interested in your business.
+Many business owners have many friends who should be on their business page.

 Click on the three dots below your cover image.
 A dialog box will open.
-Click on Ïnvite Friends".
-In the middle of your page, you will see a message box icon that you can use to send a personal message with the invitation request.
+Click on “Invite Friends”.
+You will see a message box icon that you can use to send a personal message with the invitation request in the middle of your page.

 Not only are you spreading the content, but you are also getting Facebook points for increased reach and shares on your post.
 This is an obvious but most straightforward way to increase Facebook page likes organically, which many people just don’t do it.